appvirality/AppVirality-Android-SDK-2.0/README.md

 });
 ```

+NOTE: please make sure to call the init on each launch with user email to fetch the latest campaign details.

 <H4>STEP 5 - Launching Growth Hack</H4>

 In-App referral growth hack can be launched in 3 different ways.
 You can use any/all of these 3 options to launch the growth hack.